Healthy Homes Assessment Pukerua Bay

 Insulation Pukerua Bay

-A well-insulated house will help to control condensation and reduce the chances of mould and damp, and it will make much easier to allow the household to keep heat.
+A properly insulated home can reduce condensation and lessen the likelihood of mould and dampness and it will make much easier for the house to keep heat.

-The "R" refers to thermal resistance, and is a measure of how well insulation is able to resist heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" signifies thermal resistance and it is a measurement of how well insulation is able to resist heat flow.
+The more high the R-value, more efficient the insulation.

 • Zone 1 - Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3